 Wright, D., & Sathe, N. (2005, January).
 State estimates of substance use from the 2002-2003 National Surveys on Drug Use and Health (HHS Publication No. SMA 05-3989, NSDUH Series H-26).
 Rockville, MD: Substance Abuse and Mental Health Services Administration, Office of Applied Studies.

-This National Survey on Drug Use and Health (NSDUH) document was prepared by the Center for Behavioral Health Statistics and Quality (CBHSQ), Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (HHS), and by RTI International (a trade name of Research Triangle Institute), Research Triangle Park, North Carolina.
-Work by RTI was performed under Contract Nos.
-HHSS283200800004C and HHSS283201000003C.
+This National Survey on Drug Use and Health (NSDUH) report was prepared by the Center for Behavioral Health Statistics and Quality (CBHSQ), Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (HHS), and by RTI International (a trade name of Research Triangle Institute), Research Triangle Park, North Carolina.
+Work by RTI was performed under Contract No. HHSS283200800004C.

-At RTI, Neeraja S. Sathe and Kathryn Spagnola were responsible for the writing of the document, and Ralph E. Folsom and Akhil K. Vaish were responsible for the overall methodology and estimation for the model-based Bayes estimates and confidence intervals.
-At SAMHSA, Arthur Hughes reviewed the document and provided substantive revisions.
+At RTI, Neeraja S. Sathe and Kathryn Spagnola were responsible for the writing of the report, and Ralph E. Folsom and Akhil K. Vaish were responsible for the overall methodology and estimation for the model-based Bayes estimates and confidence intervals.
+At SAMHSA, Arthur Hughes reviewed the report and provided substantive revisions.

 The following staff were responsible for generating the estimates and providing other support and analysis: Akhil K. Vaish, Neeraja S. Sathe, Kathryn Spagnola, and Brenda K. Porter.
-Ms. Spagnola provided oversight for production of the document.
-Richard S. Straw edited it; Debbie Bond, Valerie Garner, and Roxanne Snaauw formatted its text and tables; and Teresa F. Bass, Kimberly Cone, Danny Occoquan, Marissa R. Straw, Pamela Tuck, and Cheryl Velez prepared the Web versions.
-Justine L. Allpress, E. Andrew Jessup, and Shari B. Lambert prepared and processed the maps used in the associated files.
+Ms. Spagnola provided oversight for production of the report.
+Richard S. Straw edited it; Debbie Bond, Valerie Garner, and Roxanne Snaauw formatted its text and tables; and Teresa F. Bass, Kimberly Cone, Danny Occoquan, Marissa R. Straw, Pamela Tuck, and Cheryl Velez prepared its print and Web versions.
+Justine L. Allpress, E. Andrew Jessup, and Shari B. Lambert prepared and processed the maps.

 1 RTI International is a trade name of Research Triangle Institute, Research Triangle Park, North Carolina.